 You have your radiotherapy treatment for laryngeal cancer in the hospital radiotherapy department.
-You will be in the same position you were in for your planning appointment and have to lie very still while you have the treatment.

 You usually have a type of radiotherapy called intensity modulated radiotherapy (IMRT) for laryngeal cancer.
 IMRT directs a precisely targeted dose of radiation to the area of the tumour from outside the body.